suncoast-devs/handbook/lessons/soft-skills/time.md

 #### 5. Poor reputation

-If clients or your employer cannot rely on you to manage your time to complete tasks, their expectation and perception of you is adversely affected.
+If clients or your employer cannot rely on you to manage your time to complete tasks, their expectations and perception of you are adversely affected.
 If a client cannot rely on you to get something done on time, they will take their business elsewhere.